bagustris/python-tutorial/_episodes/01-basics.md

     *   Provides code completion and other helpful features.

 ## IPtyhon
-*   Open it with --pylab option to enable plot interatively
+*   Open it with --pylab option to enable plot interactively
 *   When you need to edit the module and want to take effect immedietly use autoload magic

 ~~~